 In any case, please get in touch with us to check which scenario applies.

-*The following tuition fees apply only to students living outside of France.
-Online Education students living in France are considered “On-Campus” and therefore the “On-Campus” tuition fees apply.
+*The following tuition fees apply only to students living inside of France.

 On Campus students, whose registration fees are not covered by a third party organisation, must pay the CVEC student tax (90€).
 In addition, students who are not yet registered for social security can register online for student social security on the Ameli website.
 European students will be required to provide the membership number on their European Health Insurance Card.

 Once admitted, you will be required to pay 10% of the programme fees for On-Campus students and 20% for Online Education in order to secure your enrolment (wire transfer, debit/credit card).